• Skip to primary navigation

 Seven segment counter circuit is small electric setup which counts numbers and show on seven segment display.

-This display are having 7 parts which look like number “8” and each part is called a, b, c, d, e, f, g.
+Also, this display has 7 parts that look like the number “8” and each part is called a, b, c, d, e, f and g.

 Circuit Working: